Glimmerina/Wispword/dev-log.md

 Tomorrow i want to add the ability to create a .json file if you don't already have one.

 Day 2:

+Added the feature to create a .json file if you don't already have one.
+It will automatically prompt you to create your first entry too.
+Tomorrow I want to add a loop so you can make additional entries without re-running the program each time.